seedstack/website/content/docs/seed/manual/validation/index.md

         weight: 10
 ---

-SEED Validation Support allows developers to use Bean Validation 1.0 and 1.1.
+Seed Validation Support allows developers to use Bean Validation 1.0 and 1.1.

 - Bean Validation 1.0 brings static validation aka JSR 303.
 - Bean Validation API 1.1 brings dynamic validation aka JSR 349.

 Data validation is a very common concern at each and every layer of an application.
 As such, it has been standardized through Bean Validation using JSR 303 and JSR 349.
-Integration of those in SEED Validation Support brings a Bean Validation to SEED.
+Integration of those in Seed Validation Support brings a Bean Validation to Seed.
 Implementation uses **Hibernate Validator** that you need to add explicitly in your
 project:

 - Use Hibernate Validator version 4.x to support Bean Validation 1.0 only (like in strict JEE6 environments)